russross/codegrinder/README.md

 and in the dependencies section, comment out the postgresql dependency if this is not a TA role, and the docker dependency if this is not a daycare role.

+To start it, use:

+    sudo systemctl start codegrinder

+To stop it:

+    sudo systemctl stop codegrinder

+To check if it is running and see the most recent log messages:

+    sudo systemctl status codegrinder

+To review the logs:

+    sudo journalctl -xeu codegrinder

+### Additional help

 Contact me directly for help with installation.
 At this early stage, I will probably only respond if I know you personally, but as I get